vmware/dscr-for-vmware/CODING_GUIDELINES.md

               ...
           }

+          It 'Should be able to call Get-DscConfiguration without throwing' {
+              # Make sure getting the configuration did not fail.
+              ...
+          }

-          It 'Should be able to call Get-DscConfiguration without throwing and all the parameters should match' {
+          It 'Should be able to call Get-DscConfiguration and all parameters should match' {
               # Make sure the returned configuration is the desired one.
               ...
           }